-Join the conversation below and check out the links!
+Join the conversation below and share your experience!

 Have feedback?
 Want to share a sales tip?
 Call or text the Sales Success Hotline: 512-777-1442 or Email: [email protected]

 Scott Ingram: You’re listening to the Daily Sales Tips podcast and I’m your host, Scott Ingram.
-Today’s tip comes from Chris McNeill.
-Chris is a long-time contributor to the Sales Success Community, he has a decade of experience selling and leading teams, and is an intentional individual contributor who loves working with technical solutions and complex buyers.
-Here he is:
+Today’s tip comes from Hania, who likes to remind us that her name rhymes with Lasagna.
+Here she is: